mikewest/internetdrafts/prefixed-cookies/draft.md

     attribute (and will therefore be sent only to `example.com`, and not to `subdomain.example.com`).

 4. Sent to every request for a host.
-That is, a cookie named"$Host-cookie1" MUST contain a `Path` attribute with a value of "/".
+That is, a cookie named "$Host-cookie1" MUST contain a `Path` attribute with a value of "/".

 The following cookies would always be rejected:

     Set-Cookie: $Host-SID=12345
     Set-Cookie: $Host-SID=12345; Secure
-    Set-Cookie: $Host-SID=12345; Secure; Path=/
     Set-Cookie: $Host-SID=12345; Domain=example.com
     Set-Cookie: $Host-SID=12345; Domain=example.com; Path=/
     Set-Cookie: $Host-SID=12345; Secure; Domain=example.com; Path=/